noahehall/theBookOfNoah/linux/docker/docker.md

     - have a sensible default user
     - eliminate root user escalation

+  - inject a configuration file in the image
+    - consumers can override the file
+      - modify the included file directly
+      - a bind-mount volume to override the file with a new one namespaces
+    - common vars in the config
+      - version
+        - set the version of the running container
+      - log
+        - log location and verbosity at the very least
+      - storage
+        - where files/data are stored
+      - auth
+        - authentication and authorization
+      - middleware
+        - configure other dynamic aspects
+      - network
+        - poop
+      - notifications
+        - e.g. webhook style integration with other projects
+      -

   - remember the diff between entrypoint and cmd
     - entryoint is the program that will be executed when the container starts
       - use this for all sorts of things